Crowland

-Crowland (modern usage) or Croyland (medieval era name and the one still in ecclesiastical use; cf. Croilandia) is a town in the South Holland district of Lincolnshire, England.
+Crowland (modern usage) or Croyland (medieval era name and the one still in ecclesiastical use; cf. Croilandia) is a town and civil parish in the South Holland district of Lincolnshire, England.
 It is situated between Peterborough and Spalding.
 Crowland contains two sites of historical interest, Crowland Abbey and Trinity Bridge.

 History

-The town's two historical points of interest are the ruined medieval Crowland Abbey and the 14th-century three-sided bridge, Trinity Bridge, which stands at its central point and used to be the confluence of three streams.
+The town's two historical points of interest are the ruined medieval Crowland Abbey and the 14th-century three-sided bridge, Trinity Bridge, which stands at its central point and once spanned the divergence of the River Welland and a distributary.

 In about 701, a monk named Guthlac came to what was then an island in the Fens to live the life of a hermit.
-Following in Guthlac's footsteps, a monastic community came into being here, which was dedicated to Saint Mary the Virgin, Saint Bartholomew and Saint Guthlac in the eighth century.
+Following in Guthlac's footsteps, a monastic community came into being here, which was dedicated to Saint Mary the Virgin, Saint Bartholomew and Saint Guthlac in the 8th century.

 The place-name 'Crowland' is first attested circa 745 AD in the Vita S. Guthlaci auctore Felice, reprinted in the Memorials of Saint Guthlac published in Wisbech in 1881.
 Here the name appears as Cruglond, Crugland, Cruuulond and Cruwland.
 It appears as Croiland in the Domesday Book of 1086.
 The word "cruw" is thought to mean a bend, and to refer to the bend in the River Welland at Crowland, which was more pronounced before the draining of the fens.

 The town of Crowland grew up round the abbey.
 By a charter dated 716, Æthelbald of Mercia granted the isle of Crowland, free from all secular services, to the abbey with a gift of money, and leave to build and enclose the town.
 The charter's privileges were confirmed by numerous other royal charters extending over a period of nearly 800 years.
 Under Abbot Ægelric the fens were tilled, the monastery grew rich, and the town increased in size, enormous tracts of land being held by the abbey at the Domesday Survey.

 The Croyland Chronicle (1144–1486), an important source for medieval historians, is believed to be the work of some of the monastery's inhabitants.